Propaganda in North Korea: Cult of personality

 North Korean propaganda was crucial to the formation and promotion of the cult of personality centered around the founder of the DPRK, Kim Il Sung.
 The Soviet Union used propaganda to develop a cult of personality around Kim, particularly as a Korean resistance fighter, as soon as they put him in power.
 This quickly surpassed its Eastern European models.
 Instead of depicting his actual residence in a Soviet village during the war with the Japanese, he was claimed to have fought a guerrilla war from the Paektusan Secret Camp.

 Once relations with the Soviet Union were broken off, their role was expurgated, as were all other nationalists, until the claim was made that Kim founded the Communist Party in North Korea.
 He is seldom shown in action during the Korean War, instead, soldiers are depicted as inspired by him.
 Subsequently, many stories are recounted of his "on-the-spot guidance" in various locations, many of them being openly presented as fictional.

 This was supplemented with propaganda on behalf of his son, Kim Jong Il.
 The North Korean famine of the 1990s, referred to as a "food shortage" by DPRK propaganda, produced anecdotes of Kim insisting on eating the same meager food as other North Koreans.

 Propaganda efforts began for the "Young General", Kim Jong Un, who succeeded him as the paramount leader of North Korea on Kim Jong Il's death in December 2011.
+In July 2026 it was reported that murals of Kim Jong Un were installed across city centres in North Korea.